Reynaldo Umali: Congressman

 Umali ran for a second term in 2013 again under the Liberal Party where he became the deputy spokesperson of the party's National Political Council.
-During the 16th Congress, he was chairman of the House Committee on Energy and co-chairman of the Joint Congressional Power Commission.
+During the 16th Congress, he was chair of the House Committee on Energy and co-chair of the Joint Congressional Power Commission.

 In the 2016 House of Representatives elections, Umali still ran under the Liberal Party.
 However, in July 2016, he left the party and joined the ruling PDP–Laban of President Rodrigo Duterte.
-During the 17th Congress, he was the chairman of the House Committee on Justice which tackled the impeachment proceedings of then-Chief Justice Maria Lourdes Sereno and the investigation regarding the New Bilibid Prison drug trafficking scandal.
+During the 17th Congress, he was the chair of the House Committee on Justice that tackled the impeachment proceedings of then-Chief Justice Maria Lourdes Sereno and the investigation regarding the New Bilibid Prison drug trafficking scandal.
 Being the Justice Committee chair, he also served as an ex-officio member of the Judicial and Bar Council.

 After serving three consecutive terms in Congress, Umali was barred from running another term.
 In the 2019 gubernatorial elections, he ran as governor of Oriental Mindoro under the Partido Federal ng Pilipinas but lost to PDP–Laban candidate Humerlito Dolor.
+And Antonio Perez Jr.